DizcatOff/GhostyLite/README.md

-Repository used for Ghosty and related tools.
+Repository used for Ghosty bootstrapper and related tools.
 You can find direct external download links here if needed.